 Information about academic visitors, seminars, workshops and conferences will be separately available during the course of the year, along with details of social occasions such as the OSGA student party, documentary and film nights and other special events!
+Many of the events will be online in Michaelmas term but we hope to make them more and more in person as the pandemic recedes over the year.

-We wish you a very stimulating and rewarding year, and hope that you will be able to make the most of what we have to offer.
+We wish you a very stimulating and rewarding time at Oxford in spite of all the difficulties caused by the pandemic in these exceptional years, and hope that you will be able to make the most of what we have to offer.